andkrau/NuanceResurrection/README.md

 | F10 | Single step (execute one cycle on all MPEs) |
 | F11 | Show disassembly of current packet |

-The window title bar shows Kc/s and FPS in real time.
+The window title bar shows Kc/s (emulated kilocycles per second) and FPS in real time.

 ## Usage (Windows)

-The Windows build can also load games directly from ISO and ZIP files (no need to unpack these first):
+The Windows build can also load games directly from ISO, CHD and ZIP files (no need to unpack these first):

 ```